MichaelFedora/tiny-deno/README.md

 ### File

 For apps to be able to read and write files, persistently, as well as to list them and their information.

+There are both private and public folders for app data, as well as collections.

+Every app gets a public folder (e.x. `/files/~/~/public/...`) which is publicly readable by everyone -- but not publicly indexed, and so should be used for hosting images, posts, or other public content, possibly with an `index.json` file at the root.
+The private folder (e.x. `/files/~/~/private/...`) should be used for internal files, like configurations.

+Collections are shared between all apps, secure or otherwise, but as they are not publicly accessible they are generally used for cross-app shared data, such as images, documents, or other data fragments.
+Apps only have read access to the collection in total, but have write access to their own subfolder (e.x. `/files/~/~/collections/images/my-app`).
+All authenticated apps have access to index these collections as well, but (obviously) only if they have access to that collection.

 ### DB